Enebeli/phase-2-webapp/README.md

   - [DONE] Remove login in navbar when user is in dashboard
   - [DONE] Remove signup in navbar when user is in dashboard
 - [DONE] Create a separate header component (NAVBAR)
-- [] Create a separate footer component
+- [DONE] Create a separate footer component
+- [DONE] Add regex pattern for input fields
 - [] Routing page 1 - About Us
 - [] Routing page 2 - Archive Page